 Introduction

 Everyone has their preferences for one operating system over the other, and that’s probably the reason why you’re looking for a Windows machine.
 Without a doubt, Windows laptops provide the best value for your money.
-If you are curious whether paying a premium for mac over Windows is worth it, or if it really does offer a better experience, then keep on reading!
+Whether you’re just starting out, or if you’ve spent years in the studio, Windows machines come in all denominations and cater to a wide market.
+If you are curious whether paying a premium for mac over Windows is worth it, or if it really does offer a better experience then keep on reading!

-When choosing a windows laptop for music production, you’re stretching your dollar to get the best processor, RAM, storage and overall configuration.
+When choosing a windows laptop for music production, you’re stretching your dollar to get the best processor, RAM, storage, and overall configuration.
 You always pay a premium for Apple products, since you can get the same performance on a Windows machine that is relatively recent.
 However, mac does have its own perks such as more native support and fewer bugs.
+But there are also plugins that are only compatible with Windows, so it’s always a trade off.

-The Windows laptop market is also quite competitive, which is why you get awesome features at better prices when compared to macs.
-Not to mention, with Windows laptops you can also upgrade the RAM and storage.
-Then there are plugins which are only compatible with Windows.
+The Windows laptop market is quite competitive, which is why you get awesome features at better prices when compared to macs.
+With Windows machines, you also get the added advantage of upgrading the RAM and storage that is not possible with Apple machines.

 Best Windows Laptop for Music Production Reviews